Making the most of your pharmacist

 Even if your ASM is not highlighted in the MHRA guidance, it is generally recommended that people with epilepsy take the same version of their ASM all the time, whether generic or branded, wherever possible.
 This is called ‘consistency of supply’.

 If your prescription only has the generic name of the drug, your pharmacist can give you any version of the drug with that generic name.
 However, if your prescription has the brand name of the drug, your pharmacist has to give you that brand.
-Going to the same pharmacy each time to collect your prescription and getting to know your pharmacist may help make sure you get a consistent supply of your medication.

-Your pharmacist will keep a record of any medicines they have dispensed to you and if you ask, will try to ensure consistency of supply.
+Your pharmacist will keep a record of any medicines they have dispensed to you and, if you ask, will try to ensure consistency of supply.
 It can be helpful to check that you have the correct ASM while you are at the counter, as a pharmacist will not be able to change it once you have left the pharmacy.

 LET'S STAY IN TOUCH...